-- 1. Delineate the contextual meaning of various words and their functions in a sentence. - 2.
-Equip themselves with English language skills related to Vocabulary. - 3.
+- 1. Delineate the contextual meaning of various words and their functions in sentence. - 2.
+Equip themselves with English language skills using appropriate vocabulary. - 3.
 Improve English language proficiency with an emphasis on Reading skills. - 4.
-Develop study skills related to Critical Writing
+Develop ability to think critically and articulate their views.